 Don’t Forget to Drink Water (or Tea)

 We tend to focus more on hydration during the summertime when it’s hot, but we need to stay equally hydrated throughout the fall and winter months.
 Aim to drink at least 6 to 8 glasses of water daily, or you can opt for herbal teas.

 There are so many fantastic reasons to eat seasonal foods, but fall is an especially important time to load up on them.
 Eating seasonally is incredibly beneficial to your health because seasonal foods provide the best nutrients we need at that specific time of the year.
 Fall and winter vegetables have nutrients that support our immunity for cold and flu season.
 Seasonal foods will depend on where you live, but for me, a few that I count on are:

 Support Your Immune System

-Now’s the time to start boosting your immune system so you stay healthy all season long.
+Now’s the time to start supporting your immune system so you stay healthy all season long.
 These are some of my absolute favourite cold and flu remedies, as well as the things you might want to avoid like sugar and alcohol.
 (Now is the time to start your batch of Fire Cider, so it will be ready!)

-Try these immune-boosting recipes:
+Try these immune-supportive recipes: